 Brynwood Health and Rehabilitation Center is an average-sized nursing home in Monticello, Florida.
-We awarded it an overall grade of B-, which is a middle of the pack grade.
+We awarded it an overall grade of C, which is a middle of the pack grade.
 You could definitely do worse than this facility.
-The best part of this place's report card was its exemplary inspection grade.
-We discuss inspections in the next paragraph.
+This place didn't excel in every category we looked at, but it did not receive any terrible grades either.
+More information about these categories is available below.

 Brynwood Health and Rehabilitation Center